kmpm/nodemcu-uploader/README.md

 Technical Details
 -----------------
 This uses *almost* an implementation of xmodem protocol for the up-/download part.
+The main missing part is checksum and retransmission.

-This is done by ferst preparing the device by first creating a set of helper functions using the ordinary terminal mode.
+This is made possible by first preparing the device by creating a set of helper functions using the ordinary terminal mode.
 These function utilize the built in uart module for the actual transfer and cuts up the transfers to a set of manageable blocks that are reassembled